Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "...I worry, let’s say."

 Daar tapped his snout with one of his gigantic, chest-ripping claws. "‘Yer more’n worried, friend.
 An’ I think ‘yer right to be.
-Chambliss is prol’ly a good person I bet...but he’s naive, he ain’t ever *really* faced up to evil, he’s made big promises to th’ voters, an’ he’s got people in his orbit that ain’t so nice, who won’t let ‘em break those promises without a cost.
+Chambliss is prol’ly a good person I bet... but he’s naive, he ain’t ever *really* faced up to evil, he’s made big promises to th’ voters, an’ he’s got people in his orbit that ain’t so nice, who won’t let ‘em break those promises without a cost.
 That ‘bout cover it?"

 "I try not to think of anybody as being truly evil," Sartori said.
 "Everyone thinks they’re the good guy.
 But Chambliss’ advisors include people who think power is its own end, and a couple of them are… they’ve condemned the APA’s methods while *not* condemning the message.
 Global politics can’t afford for my voice to vanish yet."